 Fall is the perfect time to start that run-in shed project for your horses.
-So often the need isn't realized until after the bad weather has already arrived and by then building sites are covered with snow or mud and delivery of building materials to the site is further complicated.
-If you’ve ever tried to tackle any maintenance or construction during the winter months, you’ll easily recognise that an early start on this type of project isn't only necessary for you but also for your horses that are anxiously waiting for a warm, dry place to seek shelter from the storm.
+So often the need is not realized until after the bad weather has already arrived and by then building sites are covered with snow or mud and delivery of building materials to the site is further complicated.
+If you’ve ever tried to tackle any maintenance or construction during the winter months, you’ll easily recognize that an early start on this type of project is not only necessary for you but also for your horses that are anxiously waiting for a warm, dry place to seek shelter from the storm.

-The following material list and instruction guide has been prepared to construct a 24′.
-X 24′.
-X 12′.
-Post-frame run-in shed.
+The following material list and instruction guide has been prepared to construct a 24′ x 24′ x 12′ post-frame run-in shed.
 The structure is a 3-sided building with open front.
 You may customize this building to include windows, a stall or even use it for farm equipment.
 It’s a very popular and versatile 2-man building project that takes only about 5 days to complete.
-The cost for materials may vary depending on your location but generally you can estimate about $2,000 for materials and add whatever labour costs you normally incur.
+The cost for materials may vary depending on your location but generally you can estimate about $2,000 for materials and add whatever labor costs you normally incur.

 Before beginning this project …

 As with all complex projects, there are tricks to the trade.
 If this is your first attempt at building a complete structure or a post-frame structure, consult with a post-frame building professional before beginning this project to achieve successful results.

 The material list and instruction guide is based on building environments on the East Coast.
 For areas west, where snow loads and wind gusts are stronger, other engineering factors may need to be considered.
 For this particular project, post holes are approximately 3-feet deep.
 Areas west of Mississippi may require post hole depths of 5-feet, thus requiring additional concrete mix as well.